ryru/dependency-graph-analyser/README.md

 4. Publish the Gradle tooling API plugin and its data model to Maven local (available in the directory `~/.m2/repository/ch/addere/dga/`)

-Get an overview of this project by running `dga .``:
+Get an overview of this project by running `dga .`:

 ```
 ./app/build/install/dga/bin/dga .

 Analyse project "dependency-graph-analyser"
      5 modules
-     5 dependencies (1 unique configurations)
+     5 dependency configurations (1 unique dependency configurations)
 ```

 ### Create a Mermaid Chart